If You’re Not on LinkedIn, You Don’t Exist

 Joining LinkedIn, however, isn’t enough.
 Your page (profile) has to be done right if it’s going to connect you with recruiters and hiring managers, enhance the effectiveness of your network, and make you easier to find online.

 You need to start with a great, high-resolution photograph.
 A professional looking head shot; not a glamour pix.
 Your face needs to be clearly recognizable and any background should be relevant to your personal brand.
 For instance, a book with a librarian or a beaker with a lab tech.

 List your industry and location (city, state or area).
 Show your current position and describe it briefly.
 Make sure at least two of your employers are listed under experience.
 Keep your experience relevant to the type of job you’re seeking and go back in your work history about 15 years.

 Highlight a minimum of five or six skills and list your education

 Create your LinkedIn headline.
 This should include your name and credentials, be unique to you, and filled with keywords.
 Emphasize your personal brand and use language that persuades viewers to contact you.

 The LinkedIn Summary

 The LinkedIn Summary is a very important of your page.
 It’s the chance to tell your story.
 It describes you and cannot be applied to anyone else.
-It is written as a narrative, preferably in first-person (but third-person can also work), flows well, does not duplicate information found elsewhere on your page, and gets readers interested enough to want to learn keep reading.
+It should be written as a narrative, and in first-person, flow well, not duplicate information found elsewhere on your page.
+It should get readers interested enough to want to learn keep reading.

 Sue Montgomery is founder and president of Resume Plus (www.resumeplus.com).
 She is a professional resume writer and career coach who markets people for the jobs they want.
 Contact Sue directly at 937-254-5627 or email firstname.lastname@example.org.